Robot Lawn Mower Buying Guide

 The following guide will help you identify what you need to look for in a robotic lawn mower.

 This maybe the most important factor to consider.
-How big your yard is and how much area the robot lawn mower can cover must be aligned.
-All models will list their recommended mowing size so check that and match that with your lawn.
+How big your yard is and how much area the robot lawn mower can mow.
+This must be aligned.
+All models will list their recommended mowing size and match that with your lawn.
 The biggest yard size our robot lawn mowers mow is 3/4 of an acre.

 Perimeter Wire Set Up

 Robot lawn mowers need a perimeter wire installed to zone your yard, so the mower knows where to mow and not stray from your lawn.
 This is a one time set up but will take time and patience.
 This isn't an option but a requirement.
 So ask questions and do your research on which mower has the best set up efficiency.

 You don't want to spend weeks setting up your yard for zoning, but a few hours or days, depending on the style, shape and size of your yard.
 Please note, the more islands or curves or unique yard design you have, the more work will be required to install the perimeter wire for your yard.